episerver/content-delivery-js-sdk/src/@episerver/content-delivery/README.md

   });
 ```

 Reference properties (content areas and content references) only includes the reference to the content by default.
 By expanding these properties the content of the referenced content is also included in the response.
+See the [Content API documentation](https://world.episerver.com/documentation/developer-guides/content-delivery-api/api-fundamentals/contentapi/) for more information.

 Loading children by a parent identifier: